danielwuachin/danielwuachin/README.md

 <!-- Introduction -->
 ## Hi there, I'm Jose Rodriguez 👋
-I'm a full-stack developer with experience in JavaScript, TypeScript, Python, MySQL, PostgreSQL, and MongoDB.
+I'm a full-stack developer with experience in JavaScript, TypeScript, Python, SQL, and MongoDB.
 I specialize in using Angular, Next, and React for frontend development, and Node, Express, and Django for backend development.
 I'm also proficient in using Git, Docker, and WordPress.

 <!-- Skills -->
 ### 🚀 Skills